LabZDjee/ads1115-config/README.md

 ### `configReg.splitAsValues`

-This is one of the two reciprocal functions to `build`: it takes a configuration register of form `{ highByte, lowByte }` and returns a full *configuration object* whose fields are populated with *numeric* values
+This is one of the two reciprocal methods to `build`: it takes a configuration register of form `{ highByte, lowByte }` and returns a full *configuration object* whose fields are populated with *numeric* values

 In case, `highByte` is not given a default value, corresponding to the default value for the high byte of the configuration register.
 Same for `lowByte` with default value of the low byte

 ### `configReg.splitAsSymbols`

-Same as previous function except it populates result values with *symbols*
+Same as previous method except it populates result values with *symbols*

+### `configReg.alterObject`

+This method takes advantage of the fact there is no similar *symbol* among all the configuration *fields*.
+So, providing a list of symbols in an array allows this function to figure out which *field* this *symbol* belongs to and alters a *configuration object* accordingly

+Parameters:

+1. `listOfSymbols`: an array with a list of *symbols*.
+If not provided, it's a convenient way to clone the *default configuration object*
+2. `originObject`: a valid *configuration object* which be cloned before `listOfSymbols` is applied upon it.
+If not provided, the *default configuration object* is taken instead

+Exceptions:

+- If `listOfSymbols` is not an array or if this array contains a not recognized *symbol*, then it throws an error
+- if `originObject` is not a valid *configuration object*, it throws an error